PallavRastogi/Multiplayer-Game/README.md

 # Multiplayer-Game
-My first multiplayer game made with python using socket and pygam,e
+My first multiplayer game made with python using socket and pygame